dotnet/orleans/src/Documentation/Advanced-Concepts/Transactions.md

 }
 ```

-The Withdraw and Deposit operations in the above account grain can take part in transactional operations, like the Transfer operation in the ATM grain, with other transactional grains.
+The Withdraw and Deposit operations in the above account grain can take part in other transactional grains' transactional operations, such as the Transfer operation in the ATM grain.

-To use a transactional state within a grain, one needs only define a serializable state class to be persisted and declare the state in the grains constructor.
+To use a transactional state within a grain, one need only define a serializable state class to be persisted and declare the state in the grain's constructor.

 Example: